-Here's where the magic happens!
+Here's where the magic happens.
+Well, sometimes it's just a slog and any magic that happens is that I finish enough writing to make me feel halfway justified to stop for the day.
 I live in a Spanish style duplex built in the hills above Hollywood in 1927.
 When I saw this light filled closet I immediately decided it would be my office.
 It already had shelves for books.
 And how much room did I need?
 Just enough for a little desk and a laptop and a bulletin board filled with notes and photographs.
 There's a hummingbird feeder outside what I call the goblin window, and I hear them chirping all day long.
 This is pure luxury compared to my old "office" in Hell's Kitchen, New York.
 I wrote in a corner overlooking a parking lot surrounded by razor wire while an orchestra of bleating horns and sirens played.
 I had to keep the window shut because of exhaust fumes.
 But one thing I've learned over the years.
 If you're going to be a writer you just write.
 You write as if your life depended on it.
-Because if you're a writer, it does.
+If you're a writer, it does.